jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

     sample_means.append(sample_mean)
 ```

+* **Example:** Marketing analysts might want to estimate the average time users spend on their website.
+By collecting random samples of user session durations and calculating the sampling distribution of the sample mean, they can better understand the variability in the average session duration and make more informed decisions about website improvements.

 ## Central Limit Theorem

 The **Central Limit Theorem (CLT)** is a fundamental concept in statistics that states that, for large sample sizes, the sampling distribution of the sample mean approaches a normal distribution with the same mean as the population and a standard deviation equal to the population standard deviation divided by the square root of the sample size.

 The CLT is important because it allows us to make inferences about the population mean using the normal distribution, even if the population distribution is not normal.
 It also helps us understand the concept of **standard error**.

+* **Example:** In quality control, manufacturers may want to ensure that their products meet certain specifications.
+The CLT can be applied to calculate control limits for process control charts, which help identify when a production process is out of control and requires intervention.

 ## Standard Error